Seneca-BSA/bsa/docs/ses250/lab9.md

     <div style="padding: 15px; border: 1px solid red; background-color: red; color: white;">
     <p style="font-size: 18px"><strong>DO NOT USE A POLARIZED CAPACITOR!</strong><p>
     </div>
-1. Ensure that the function generator’s output is off then set the output of the function generator to High-Z.
+1. Ensure that the function generator’s output is off then set the output of the function generator to **High-Z**.
 1. Set the output waveform to be a sine wave then set the output amplitude to 3 Vpp and the frequency to 1.00 kHz.
 Leave offset voltage and phase at 0.
 1. Turn on the oscilloscope then connect CH1 and CH2 to the circuit per the circuit diagram.